Bagnara Calabra: Geography

 within a Calabrian coastal area known as the "Violet Coast".

 Bagnara looks out on north-east Sicily, across the Strait of Messina.
 The Aeolian Islands can be seen to the west across the Tyrrhenian Sea.

-The municipality of Bagnara Calabra contains territorial subdivisions, mainly boroughs and hamlets called "frazioni", such as Ceramida, Solano, and Pellegrina.
+The municipality of Bagnara Calabra contains territorial subdivisions, mainly localities (frazioni), such as Ceramida, Solano, and Pellegrina.

 Bagnara Calabra borders the following municipalities: Melicuccà, Sant'Eufemia d'Aspromonte, Scilla, and Seminara.

+Demographics

 Economy

 Bagnara is known in Calabria and Italy as the maincenter of production of a renowned torrone which it has awarded with the quality brand of "I.G.P.".

 But overall the village is known for the ancient and rare way of fishing for swordfish, with an ancient boat known as felucca or passerella, where the fisherman hunts the Cavalier (as the swordfish is called by the oldest fishermen) with a harpoon.

 Between 1950 and 1970 the boats were modified with engines, but previously - for thousands of years - the ancient fishermen used sails.

 Before 1950 this kind of swordfish fishing boat was made by hand, with boats racing to chase swordfish.

 Bagnara has traditionally been a fishing and agriculture center, with several terraces converted to vineyards for the cultivation of wine grapes.
 It was a highly esteemed area of Zibibbo vineyards.
 This farming has been lost because of emigration.